Emma Söderberg

-Emma Martine Söderberg (born 18 February 1998) is a Swedish professional ice hockey goaltender for the Boston Fleet of the Professional Women's Hockey League (PWHL) and member of Sweden women's national ice hockey team.
-She played college ice hockey with the Minnesota Duluth Bulldogs women's ice hockey program.
+Emma Martine Söderberg (born 18 February 1998) is a Swedish professional ice hockey goaltender for SDE Hockey of the Swedish Women's Hockey League (SDHL) and a member of Sweden women's national ice hockey team.
+She previously played for the Boston Fleet of the Professional Women's Hockey League (PWHL).

 Playing career

 Söderberg developed in the youth department of MODO Hockey in her hometown Örnsköldsvik, Sweden.
 From 2013 to 2016, she tended goal for MODO's boys teams in the U16 Elit and under-16 Swedish Championship (SM).

 She made her women's senior league debut with the women's representative team of MODO Hockey in the Riksserien (rebranded as the Swedish Women's Hockey League (SDHL) in 2016) during the 2014–15 season.
 In 54 Riksserien/SDHL games across four seasons with MODO, she achieved a 33–21 win–loss record and averaged a save percentage of .933 (93.3%) and a goals against average (GAA) of 1.69.
 In her final season with MODO, she recorded a 1.55 GAA and .940 (94%) save percentage in nineteen games played.